-What should you do?
+Did you correctly answer?
 Report the incident to your manager.
 This is an unsafe practice.
 The needle, even bent, can penetrate the plastic bag and stick someone.
 The clinical manager will need to educate the client and family on safe needle disposal.